ory/docs/docs/oathkeeper/pipeline/authn.md

 ## `noop`

-The `noop` handler tells Ory Oathkeeper to bypass authentication, authorization, and mutation.
-This implies that no authorization will be executed and no credentials will be issued.
-It's basically a pass-all authenticator that allows any request to be forwarded to the upstream URL.
+The `noop` handler always authenticate the user, no questions asked.
+It applies authorization, and mutation.

 > Using this handler is basically an allow-all configuration.
-It makes sense when the upstream handles access control itself or
-> doesn't need any type of access control.

 ### `noop` configuration